icopy-site/awesome/docs/awesome/free-for-dev.md

    * [uploadcare.com](https://uploadcare.com/hub/developers/) — Uploadcare provides media pipeline  with ultimate toolkit based on cutting-edge algorithms.
 All features are available for developers absolutely for free: File Uploading API and UI, Image CDN and Origin Services, Adaptive Delivery and Smart Compression.
 Limit free tier has 3000 uploads, 3 GB traffic and 3 GB storage.
    * [imagekit.io](https://imagekit.io) – Image CDN with automatic optimization, real-time transformation, and storage that you can integrate with existing setup in minutes.
 Free plan includes up to 20GB bandwidth per month.
    * [internxt.com](https://internxt.com) – Internxt Drive is a zero-knowledge file storage service that's based on absolute privacy and uncompromising security.
 Sign up and get 10 GB for free, forever!
-   * [degoo.com](https://degoo.com/) – AI based cloud storage with free up to 100 Gb, 5 devices, 500 Gb referral bonus (365 days account inactivity).
+   * [degoo.com](https://degoo.com/) – AI based cloud storage with free up to 20 Gb, 3 devices, 5 Gb referral bonus (90 days account inactivity).